Julianne Kissinger Shows Off Her Birthday Suit In New Instagram Snap

 She also held a taco in her hands and wished her fans a “Happy National Taco Day,” which was celebrated on October 4.

-As of this writing, the picture has amassed more than 132,000 likes while people posted almost 3,000 comments on the picture which shows that Julianne is, indeed, very popular on the photo-sharing website and every time she posts a new picture, it immediately goes viral.
+As of this writing, the picture has amassed more than 132,000 likes while people posted almost 3,000 comments on the picture, which shows that Julianne is, indeed, very popular on the photo-sharing website and every time she posts a new picture, it immediately goes viral.

 Although Julianne’s main claim to fame is her Instagram account, she also rose to fame after Sports Illustrated: Swimsuit Edition magazine featured her in their “Lovely Lady of the Day” segment.